 Downtown Wilmington is a mix of history, artistry, and possibility.
 Its varied character makes it a vibrant urban hub for business, tourism, chic living and more.
-Recent additions like the construction of the Wilmington Convention Center and Cape Fear Community College Performing Arts Center are bringing additional amenities.
+Recent additions like the construction of the Wilmington Convention Center and The Wilson Center (Cape Fear Community College Performing Arts Center) are bringing additional amenities.
 CFF seeks to leverage these strengths and downtown’s beautiful location along the riverfront, while infusing more creativity and culture.
 Our goal is to continue the revitalization of downtown into a thriving, exciting and appealing urban district that symbolizes our community’s unique blend of past and present:

 - Assist in identifying and developing visitor-related projects that will improve downtown visitation and investment